UCD-Physics/Advanced-Lab-Website/content/info/stage4/_index.md

 #### PHYC 40600 and PHYC 40970 (15 credit, two-trimester)

-* Report 2 due by 5pm on Tuesday 31 October 2023
+* Report 2 due by 5pm on Tuesday 29 October 2024
-* Report 4 due by 5pm on Monday 22 January 2024
+* Report 4 due by 5pm on Monday 20 January 2025
-* Report 6 due by 5pm on Monday 11 March 2024
+* Report 6 due by 5pm on Monday 10 March 2025

 #### PHYC 40330 and PHYC 40690 (5 credit, one-trimester)
-* Reports 1 & 2 due by 5pm on Monday 13 November 2023 <br>
+* Report 2 due by 5pm on Monday 11 November 2024 <br>
 or
-* Reports 1 & 2 due by 5pm on Tuesday 2 April 2024
+* Report 2 due by 5pm on Monday 31 March 2025

 ---